 Plugins and Applications are third-party extensions that you can use to add more features to your platform.
 Wix calls them applications, and they are called plugins in the WordPress platform.
 Let’s compare the applications and plugins available and what you can do with them on both Wix vs WordPress.

 Wix comes with almost 180+ applications that can be added to your platform.
 These apps provide a wide variety of features, such as communication modes, galleries, comments, buttons for social media, email marketing, etc.

 Wix App Marketplace

 Most applications are free or have a premium version.
 Premium applications require subscription payments and have rates that differ.
 While there is a small selection of applications, site owners’ most frequently requested features are covered.

 When writing this post, there are more than 50,000+ free plugins available in the WordPress.org plugin directory alone.
-Not to mention, other marketplaces who sell premium plugins.
+Not to mention, other marketplaces that sell premium plugins.

 Plugins from WordPress

 The saying goes: there’s probably a WordPress plugin that makes it happen when you can think of a feature.
 There’s a plugin for creating a contact form, installing Google Analytics, building a membership page, or selling online courses.
 With WordPress, you can easily do just about anything you want.
 There are plenty of paid and free plugins that you can use to create a dream website.

 In this field for Wix vs WordPress as well, WordPress easily beats Wix.
 Even though Wix’s app library is growing, it is still small compared to the huge option available to WordPress users.